Bight (geography): Description

-Bights are distinguished from sounds, in that sounds are much deeper.
+The size of bights differs greatly, which may be as small as a bend in a river or large like a sound.

+Large bights are shallower than sounds.
 Traditionally, explorers defined a bight as a bay that could be sailed out of on a single tack in a square-rigged sailing vessel, regardless of the direction of the wind (typically meaning the apex of the bight is less than 25 degrees from the edges).

+According to the United Nations Convention on the Law of the Sea, an indentation with an area as large as (or larger than) that of the semi-circle whose diameter is a line drawn across the mouth of that indentation, can be regarded as a bay not merely a bight.

+Etymology

 The term is derived from Old English byht ("bend, angle, corner; bay, bight") with German Bucht and Danish bugt as cognates, both meaning "bay".
 Bight is not etymologically related to "bite" (Old English bītan).